Leading influence on rise of animal rights movement

 Coretta Scott King

-The animal rights movement as we have known it since the late 20th century was still seven or eight years from emerging, depending on which launching point one measures toward, when Martin Luther King Jr. was assassinated.
+When Martin Luther King Jr. was assassinated, the animal rights movement as we have known it since the late 20th century was still seven or eight years from emerging.

 Anti-vivisection activism had become co-opted by the radical right and was seemingly inextricably intertwined with opposition to teaching about evolution, opposition to vaccination, and fluoridating water.